MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/BingAdsAccountSelector.md

 Executes the function for each account that the selector returns.
 After the function is executed for all selected accounts, Bing calls the optional callback function.

 > [!NOTE]
-> To use this method, the selector must return no more than 50 accounts.
-If the selector returns more than 50 accounts, Bing does not execute the function for any of the accounts.
-To limit the number of accounts the selector returns, consider using the `withLimit` method.
+> The script may execute a maximum of 50 accounts in parallel each time the script runs.
+You may call this method once or multiple times but the total number of accounts all calls process must not exceed 50.
+If a call exceeds the 50 account maximum for the script, none of the accounts in the call are executed.
+To limit the number of accounts the selector returns, consider using the `withLimit` or `withIds` method.

 The *functionName* function may return a value as a string.
 To return a complex object, use the JSON.stringify method to convert the object to a string.
 You can then use the JSON.parse method to convert the string back into an object.
 If your function returns a value, you must specify a callback function to capture the return values.
 The following shows the callback function's signature.
 The returned values are passed as an array of [ExecutionResult](./ExecutionResult.md) objects.